v923z/micropython-ulab/docs/manual/source/ulab.rst

 The contents of an ``ndarray`` can be accessed directly by calling the ``.asbytearray`` method.
-This will simply return a pointer to the underlying ``array`` object, which can then be manipulated directly.
+This will simply return a pointer to the underlying flat ``array`` object, which can then be manipulated directly.

 **WARNING:** ``asbytearray`` is a ``ulab``-only method; it has no equivalent in ``numpy``.